Rebmann Glacier Elevation / Altitude: 5,700 meters

 Hans Meyer had not yet found the slot in the crater rim’s ice wall, which, because of the melting ice, makes the climb easier every year.
 Because ice axes were required to climb the Ratzel glacier, his ascent was accomplished over it.

-The labor required to make each step, which required about 20 axe strokes, at such a high altitude and a 35-degree angle must have been enormous.
+The labour required to make each step, which required about 20 axe strokes, at such a high altitude and a 35-degree angle must have been enormous.
 Meyer and his companion were also in grave danger because Meyer did not have climbing gear, and any step would have unavoidably plunged them into the 3,000-foot chasm that yawns below the Western side of the glacier.

 Additional information